twallema/pyIEEM/data/README.md

 ##### matrices

-Underlying folder structure ommitted from this readme.
+##### BE & FIN

 Contains the interaction matrix (in the place and time suggested by the folder and spreadsheets names) based on the 2008 study by Joel Mossong for Belgium and Finland.
 The spreadsheet has several tabs to distinguish between the nature and duration of the contact.
 Data extracted using the social contact rates data tool made by Lander Willem, available at https://lwillem.shinyapps.io/socrates_rshiny/.
 During extraction of the data, weighing by age, weighing by week/weekend were used and reciprocity was assumed.
 Both physical and non-physical contacts were included.

+##### FR

++ `RawData_ComesF.xlsx`: contains the raw dataset from "The French Connection: The First Large Population-Based Contact Survey in France Relevant for the Spread of Infectious Diseases".

++ `S1_Fig.pdf`: questionnaire used by the authors to obtain the social contact data in `RawData_ComesF.xlsx`.

 #### mobility